codingwithmagga/my_learnings/operating_system/course_fundamentals_of_operating_system/Readme.md

 Some notes are enriched with information from Google or ChatGPT, as stated in the Review section.

+Note that I added code in the file `code/31_demo_process_management/main.c` to get it run under Windows.
+The original code is only for linux.
+The webserver example in `code/44_socket_management_demo` also only runs under linux, but I did not add code for windows here.

 ## Course certificate

 <img src="./udemy_certificate.jpg" alt="Udemy Certificate" width="400" />